+Configuration

-Configuration load HSD50 <instance name=""> dssi_host=<shac instance=""> dssi_node_id=<hsd50 id="" node=""></hsd50></shac></instance> Example: load HSD50 DISKS dssi_host=PAA dssi_node_id=3 In this example HSD50 controller instance "DISKS" is loaded, connected to "PAA" SHAC controller and assigned with ID 3.
-Description Load HSD50 instance, assign ID for it and connect it to "PAA" SHAC adapter.
+In this example HSD50 controller instance "DISKS" is loaded, connected to "PAA" SHAC controller and assigned with ID 3.

+Load HSD50 instance, assign ID for it and connect it to "PAA" SHAC adapter.

 For each member of cluster an identical definition of HSD50 controllers must be loaded.
-It is convenient to introduce a specific include configuration file containing the same configuration commands as it is shown in "example_2" section below.
-Note that <hsd50 id="" node=""> parameter must be unique for each SHAC and HSD50 instances; for example if 0 and 1 a used as IDs for nodes (see the Step 1) the HDS50 instance cannot use 0 or 1, but it can be set to 3, for example.</hsd50> set <HSD50 instance name> scs_system_id=<SCS ID> mscp_allocation_class=<allocation class>
+It is convenient to introduce a specific include configuration file containing the same configuration commands as it is shown in "Example 2" section below.

+⚠ Note that <HSD50 node ID> parameter must be unique for each SHAC and HSD50 instances; for example if 0 and 1 are used as IDs for nodes (see the Step 1) the HDS50 instance cannot use 0 or 1, but it can be set to 3, for example.